yanshu/pisa/pisa/general_conventions.md

 Documentation comes in two forms: ***docstrings*** and ***standalone files*** (either markdown **.md** files or reStricturedText **.rst** files).
 Docstrings are the most important for physics and framework developers to consider, and can (and should) be quite far-ranging in their scope.
 Standalone files are reserved for guides (install guide, developer's guide, user's guide, quick-start, etc.) and one README.md file within each directory to document the directory's raison d'être, or what is common to all of the things contained in the directory.

+* All documentation is run through [Sphinx](http://www.sphinx-doc.org) using the [Napoleon](http://sphinxcontrib-napoleon.readthedocs.io) (to understand Numpy-style docstrings) and [Recommonmark](http://recommonmark.readthedocs.io) (to understand Markdown syntax) extensions, so the final arbiter of whether a docstring is formatted "correctly" is the output generated using these.
+Refer to those links for how to format docstrings / Markdown to produce a desired result.

 ## Docstrings

 Docstrings can document nearly everything within a Python file.
 The various types of docstrings are: